 Two recent monographs (Inquiry Graphics in Higher Education, 2020, Palgrave McMillan) and (Relational and Multimodal Higher Education, co-written with A. Olteanu, 2024, Routledge) present holistic outcomes of the above mentioned developments.

-Notably, I have been developing methods and theoretical perspectives to bridging persistent dualisms in education, such as "image-concept", "concrete-abstract", "us-them" and "mind-body" in tackling pressing social, representational, and environmental crises.
-My approaches also aim to enhance analytical, creative, and transformative thinking on a variety of important educational topics in teaching-learning interactions and research.
+Notably, she has been developing methods and theoretical perspectives to bridging persistent dualisms in education, such as "image-concept", "concrete-abstract", "us-them" and "mind-body" in tackling pressing social, representational, and environmental crises. her work also aims to enhance analytical, creative, and transformative thinking on a variety of important educational topics in teaching-learning interactions and research.

-I am an inter(cross-)disciplinary scholar, and I resist defining myself through looking into only one area or topic.
-If I was to position myself in a field or discipline, this would be a challenge, as there is always more than one to list: semiotics, media and communication, learning sciences, educational philosophy, visual arts, socio/new materialism.
+Overall, she is an inter(cross-)disciplinary scholar who resists defining herself through looking into only one area or topic.
+If she was to position herself in a field or discipline, this would be a challenge, as there is always more than one to list: semiotics, media and communication, educational philosophy, visual arts, sociomaterialism.

 I am interested in supervising students whose interests relate to visual, material and digital culture/research/pedagogy, multimodality, semiotics in education, socio-materiality, social justice/critical theory and critical media literacy.
 Areas of interest include critical approachers to graduate employability, teaching-learning designs, student empowerment, art-based methods and post-truth/humanism/digital.